 The Latrobe ELF Study

-In particular the study is looking at the impact of smoke exposure on birth outcomes such as birthweight and maturity, the occurrence of minor common illnesses such as sore ears and common colds, as well as early lung, heart and blood vessel function and development.
+In particular the study looked at the impact of smoke exposure on birth outcomes such as birthweight and maturity, the occurrence of minor common illnesses such as sore ears and common colds, as well as early lung, heart and blood vessel function and development.
 Information gathered from the study will assist communities and governments to respond to similar events from bushfires or other fires in the future.

 You can also view previous research updates from the Latrobe Early Life Follow-Up Stream here: